ThePrincelle/scalpa-to-mips/README.md

 > ⏰  Wait a little bit (depending on your internet connection) while the image is downloading and the environment is started and ready.
 You will be hosted by a bash console on the project directory.

-> 👉  Every modification made inside the environnement is automatically applied to the project on your host machine through the a Docker volume mounted to the project directory.
+> 👉  Every modification made inside the environnement is automatically applied to the project on your host machine through a Docker volume mounted to the project directory.

 ## Compile and run